tale/headplane/docs/Basic-Integration.md

 # Basic Integration

-The basic integration is not able to offer advanced features such as:
+The basic integration is the simplest way to get started with Headplane.
+It's more of a preview and is heavily limited in the features it can offer when compared to the [Advanced Integration](/docs/Advanced-Integration.md).

+> Note that the Advanced integration is the recommend way to run Headplane in a production environment.

+## Limitations
-- Automatic management of Access Control Lists (ACLs)
+- No automatic management of Access Control Lists (ACLs)
-- Management of DNS settings for your tailnet
+- No management of DNS settings for your tailnet
-- Management of the Headscale configuration
+- No capability to edit the configuration

-In order to support these features please refer to the [Advanced Integration](./docs/Advanced-Integration.md) guide.
-Note that in order to use this deployment strategy you need to run Headscale in a Docker container.
+- Limited support for OIDC authentication

 ## Deployment